BMW

 2009 BMW K Series

 CarHunch analysed 885 real MOT records for the 2009 BMW K Series.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 2009 BMW K Series is significantly more reliable than the UK average, with a 92.3% first-time pass rate compared to 80%—a genuinely impressive result for a 15-year-old bike.
 The dangerous defect rate of 13.5% is well below the concerning threshold, meaning serious safety issues are uncommon in this cohort.